Belgian Basketball Cup

-The Belgian Basketball Cup (Dutch: Beker van België), for sponsorship reasons the EuroMillions Cup, is the top tier national basketball cup competition in Belgium.
+The Belgian Basketball Cup (Beker van België / Coupe de Belgique), for sponsorship reasons the Lotto Basketball Cup, is the top tier national basketball cup competition in Belgium.
 The tournament is played in a knock-out format, in which teams are drawn against each other.
 Oostende is the most successful club in the competition's history, as it won 19 titles.
-Antwerp Giants are the last team to have won the Cup, having won the 2023 edition.
+Antwerp Giants are the last team to have won the Cup, having won the 2025 edition.

 History

 In 2013, the cup got a new name in The Base Cup, referring to the new main sponsor Base.
 The mobile telephony provider signed a sponsorship contract for 3 years.
 This led to, in the 2013–14 season, the first time a Final Four was held instead of semi-finals with two legs since 2003.

 Format

 Teams from the Basketball League Belgium Division I, the Top Division 1 and Top Division 2 (the first three divisions in Belgian basketball) compete in the competition.
 In the first round teams from the Top Division I and 2 play in 12 groups.
 From the second round, teams from the BLB Division I enter the competition.
 In the second round, the quarter- and semi-finals a double legged format is used.
 When a Division I team faces off against a team from a lower league, no second leg is played.
 The Final is decided by a single game.